-Company has a wellbeing programme
+Mental Wellness

-OPTIMISED BENEFITS THE WELLHUB EFFECT Mental Wellness 2.2 KEY TAKEAWAY Work stress is causing a decline in mental health and sleep quality for many workers.
+Work stress is causing a decline in mental health and sleep quality for many workers.
 Mindfulness offers a lifeline as cost barriers prevent many from accessing much-needed therapy, but there are major generational differences in usage of therapy and mindfulness.
 Younger workers are more actively engaged in managing their mental health than their older colleagues, making mental wellbeing support a critical consideration in long-term employee benefits planning.

-THE BUSINESS IMPACTS OF MENTAL WELLNESS Poor mental wellness significantly impairs an organisation's performance.
+THE BUSINESS IMPACTS OF MENTAL WELLNESS

+Poor mental wellness significantly impairs an organization's performance.
 Anxiety and depression, two of the world's most common mental disorders, sap 12 billion working days annually.
 Such conditions inhibit one's ability to think clearly, and can prevent people from completing work tasks.
 Those struggles drive down productivity, and can lead to worker overwhelm that drives talent out the door.
 Burnout-driven productivity losses and voluntary turnover cost companies an estimated \$322 billion every year, upwards of 20% of their total payroll.
-In a world where mental health issues cost the global economy \$1 trillion annually - projected to balloon to \$6 trillion by 2030 - can businesses afford to ignore the mental wellbeing of their workforce? already straining benefits budgets.
+In a world where mental health issues cost the global economy \$1 trillion annually - projected to balloon to \$6 trillion by 2030 - can businesses afford to ignore the mental wellbeing of their workforce?

+On the flip side, good mental health is a bottom-line boon.
+Happy employees are more productive, and departments with engaged workers turn a higher profit than those with miserable workers.
+Research shows that therapy and mindfulness can directly improve workplace performance, providing any struggling workforce with a lifeline.
+16/17/18 already straining benefits budgets.
 Employers and workers spent \$77 billion on mental health disorders in 2020 in the U.S. alone - and that number is only rising.
 Today, one in 10 workers (11%) are doing poorly, struggling, or really struggling mentally, and about one in five (18%) workers say their mental wellbeing declined in 2024 compared to 2023.

+Mental health around the world dipped drastically during the pandemic, and the world's workforce has not bounced back.
+Before the COVID pandemic, it was estimated that 12.5% of the global population experienced mental health issues sometime in their life.
+By 2022, 25% reported they'd struggled with depression and anxiety alone.
+This mental health crisis is

 But without a global pandemic hanging over their heads, what's causing this continued decline?

 Employees say it's their job.
 Nearly half (47%) of workers say work stress is negatively impacting the state of their mental wellbeing - an unsurprising finding based on Wellhub's State of Work-Life Wellness 2024 report, which uncovered that a whopping 96% of workers experience stress during the workday.
 What may be surprising is that work stress is the leading cause of degraded mental wellness, above insufficient sleep, inflation, lack of exercise, or poor nutrition (though they all still matter a lot).
-On the flip side, good mental health is a bottom-line boon.
-Happy employees are more productive, and departments with engaged workers turn a higher profit than those with miserable workers.14/15 Research shows that therapy and mindfulness can directly improve workplace performance, providing any struggling workforce with a lifeline.16/17/18 IN-DEPTH Mental health around the world dipped drastically during the pandemic, and the world's workforce has not bounced back.
-Before the COVID pandemic, it was estimated that 12.5% of the global population experienced mental health issues sometime in their life.
-By 2022, 25% reported they'd struggled with WORK STRESS IS THE LEADING CAUSE OF MENTAL DEGRADATION

-Mental Stressors
+WORK STRESS IS THE LEADING CAUSE OF MENTAL DEGRADATION

 % of employees struggling with each stressor

-12

-depression and anxiety alone.
-This mental health crisis is